Dagon (film): Plot

-Vicki and Howard are mysteriously missing, however, and Paul is taken back to Imboca, where he is sent to the hotel that Barbara was supposed to have gone to.
-However, she is missing as well and Paul is left to wait for her in an old, filthy hotel room, where he dreams of the mermaid again.
-His fitful rest is disturbed by a large gathering of strange, fish-like people approaching the hotel and he is forced to flee.
-He ends up in a macabre tannery full of human skins, where he discovers Howard's remains.
+After failing to find either Howard or Vicki, Paul goes to the hotel where Barbara supposedly stays, but she isn't there.
+He waits for her in an old, filthy hotel room, where he dreams of the mermaid again.
+Awakened by a large gathering of strange, fish-like people approaching the hotel, he is forced to flee.
+Hiding inside a tannery, Paul discovers Howard's skinned corpse.
 He escapes the tannery by starting a fire and finds momentary safety with an old drunkard named Ezequiel, the last full-blooded human in Imboca.